 Once the local government has met the statutory requirements outlined in Guideline 22, an application can be made to the Minister to revest the land in the Crown.
 As the Minister has delegated his powers of refusing or granting an application for revestment

-to the Director General of the Department of Local Government and Communities, applications are to be submitted to the department directly.
+to the Director General of the Department of Local Government, Sport and Cultural Industries, applications are to be submitted to the department directly.
 This can be done by emailing email@example.com although

 a hardcopy of Form B3 must be posted to the department.